qinzhouhit/cs_job/README.md

-# One-liner for CS job seekers
+# Intro for CS job seekers

 For example, jobs like SDE, MLE, research/applied scientist (RS).